 This chapter reviews literature as an account of the knowledge and ideas that have been established by accredited scholars and experts in the field of study.
-It is guided by the objectives of the study outlined in chapter one
+It is guided by the objectives of the study outlined in the preceding chapter.